 Depending on the major, internships may be offered fall, spring, and/or summer semesters.
 Students have pursued internships in the greater Tampa area; Orlando; Miami; New York; Washington, D.C.; London; and Switzerland.
-Questions about internships can be directed to the student's academic advisor or the Assistant Director of Career Planning.
+Questions about internships can be directed to the student's academic advisor or the Career Planning Department.